Djeg/Minibus/.doc/deal_with_events.md

 Deal with event
 ===============

 A `Line` during its lifecycle dispatch some events.
-It's reallu usefull when you want to *hook* a specific behavior.
+It's really usefull when you want to *hook* a specific behavior.

 ## Retrieve the dispatcher